webyrd/imperishable-wonderland/perishable/wills-big-bad-boring-braindump-on-relational-programming/book.md

 # The writing philosophy behind this book

 Get it done!

+"Write badly, with pride" -- Eric Edson, Film Courage interview (https://www.youtube.com/watch?v=V6Yql0jrjow at 19:00)

+I remembered this as "Write poorly, proudly!", which I prefer slightly.)

-"Write poorly, proudly!"
-[TODO <- something like that --- find exact quote in the Film Courage video I linked to in a recent video; add reference]  Get all the ideas in my head down on paper as quickly as possible.
+Get all the ideas in my head down on paper as quickly as possible.
 "The worst finished book is better than the best unfinished book" [TODO <- something like that --- find exact quote in the Film Courage video I linked to in a recent video; add reference]

 Dean Wesley Smith's notion of working at "pulp speed" also inspires me to write a book "into the dark" [TODO <- something like that --- find exact phrase in DWS book; add reference]  Just sit down and start typing!